pocketbase/dart-sdk/README.md

     onChange  Stream                      // Stream that gets triggered on each auth store change

     // methods
-    save(token, model)             // update the store with the new auth data clear()                        // clears the current auth store state }
+    save(token, model)             // update the store with the new auth data (not persistent) clear()                        // clears the current auth store state }
 ```